willvale/premake-ndk/README.md

 * `ndk-manifest`

 	_(Experimental)_ Generate `AndroidManifest.xml` and Java glue code.
-The Java glue code can't actually be generated, but if a Java file is present in an application project, it will be copied into the correct location under the output directory as specified by the application's package name.
-Further, if the string `<PREMAKE_PACKAGE>` is present in the Java source it will be replaced by the package name specified to Premake.
+The glue code generation assumes you'll be extending an existing Java class, and places a trivial class in the correct output directory for the application's package name.
+Java source files in the project are copied into the build directory as well, so that ant can see them.
+The manifest generated is simple, but is suitable for e.g. porting games using libraries such as SDL2.
+For more advanced use it would be better to create your own manifest and JNI wrappers.

 Some Premake configuration options are mapped to suitable NDK options.
 E.g. `optimize` is mapped to `APP_OPTIM`.
 New configuration options are also available: